OpenGeoHub/spatial-sampling-ml/docs/sampling.md

 #> [13] "PMTZONES"
 ```

-so a total of 11 layers from which two layers are factors (`HBTSOLx` and `PMTZONES`).
+so a total of 11 layers at 25-m spatial resolution, from which two layers
+(`HBTSOLx` and `PMTZONES`) are factors representing soil units and parent material
-Next, for further analysis, and to reduce data overlap we can convert all
+units.
+Next, for further analysis, and to reduce data overlap, we can convert all
 primary variables to (numeric) principal components using: